frank038/Qt5simplearchiver/README.md

 - python3-libarchive-c (for reading the archive files; libarchive can be disabled by changing the line 14 of the main file from USE_LIBARCHIVE = 1 to USE_LIBARCHIVE = 0 ; In this case 7z will be used for reading the archive files).

 Features:
-- should work with all archive files managed by libarchive (or 7z)
+- should work with all archive files managed by both libarchive and 7z (for extraction 7z is used);
 - opens the passworded archives supported by 7z: asks for a password
 - double click to open the file with the default viewer, if any
 - Control key for multiple selections.